 Local History Library at Lough Neagh Discovery Centre on Oxford Island

-Free Admission Monday to Friday, 10am to 4.30pm, all year round.
+Free Admission Tuesday to Friday, 10am to 5pm, Saturday 11am to 3.30pm, all year round.

 Other times by arrangement